appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/cd-with-gitlab.md

 </dd>

-9. Commit the YAML file changes to the repository.
+10. Commit the YAML file changes to the repository.

-10. Click the **Finish Setup** in your Appsmith application.

 11. To check the status, open the **Pipelines** tab: